ni/measurement-plugin-labview/docs/README.md

 ## Introduction

-The LabVIEW Measurement services enables measurement developers to quickly create LabVIEW measurements and run them as a service(gRPC).
-Additionally, the `Measurement Framework` plugin allows such measurement services to be hosted in InstrumentStudio to provide an interactive experience.
+The LabVIEW measurement service packages enable measurement developers to quickly create LabVIEW measurements and run them as a service(gRPC).
+Additionally, the `Measurement Framework` plugin allows user to interact with measurement services with LabVIEW UI in InstrumentStudio.

 ---